smithy-lang/smithy/docs/source/spec/core/event-stream-traits.rst

 event stream when necessary.

 Clients SHOULD expose type-safe functionality that is used to dispatch based on the name of an event.
-For example, given the following event stream,
+For example, given the following event stream:

 .. code-block:: smithy